eoneill/restylecss.com/src/content/documentation/configuration.md

 reSTYLE uses a configuration interface to enable certain features and modify internal behavior.

-The configuration interface for reSTYLE is exposed via the `restyle-config` method.
+The configuration interface for reSTYLE is exposed via the `restyle-config` methods.

 Below you'll find a list of supported configuration options.